linkml/linkml/docs/schemas/arrays.md

 - [Any Shape](AnyShapeArrays) - Arrays without limits to their shape
 - [Bounded Shape](BoundedShape) - Arrays with constraints on the number of dimensions without further parameterization
 - [Parameterized Shape](ParameterizedShape) - Arrays with parameterized dimensions
-- [Complex Shape](ComplexShape) - Arrays with both numeric constraints and parameterized dimensions
+- [Complex Shape](ComplexShape) - Arrays with both constraints on the number of dimensions and parameterized dimensions

 (AnyShapeArrays)=
 #### Any